 Adderall is the combination of four amphetamine salts.
 When ingested, it stimulates the neurotransmitters dopamine which is linked to the reward center or pleasure center of the brain.
 This stimulation then causes the brain to release excess amounts of dopamine which in turn provides clarity, focus, and euphoria.
 It also provides a sense of calmness that works to centralize and streamline thinking patterns.

 To those suffering from a mental disorder, particularly those who have dopamine deficiencies, this stimulation creates balance.
-For users that do not need study drugs and take them for ‘brain-enhancement,’ this stimulation can induce a ‘high’ similar to any party drug’ that amplifies dopamine production.
-This reward they experience can prompt them to use again.
+For users that do not need to study drugs and take them for ‘brain-enhancement,’ this stimulation can induce a ‘high’ similar to any party drug’ that amplifies dopamine production.
+This reward they experience can prompt them to use it again.

 A Short-Term Solution

 It is imperative that we speak on the original intention for study drugs as a whole; to be a short-term solution for those in need.
 Adderall was never intended to be a lifelong medication, as by its nature the drug does not exactly focus on one area of the brain (nor does it work to ‘heal’ it).
 Rather, Adderall nukes the entire brain, affecting areas that need not be affected in hopes to right a problem.

 Over the years, the tremendous efficacy of the drug has caused people to use more and more.
 They take Adderall and experience the effects and say, ‘how did I ever live without this drug before?’
 No longer is it regarded as a band-aid for a problem that will need to be addressed alternatively in the future, it becomes a vital necessity to a person’s wellbeing.
 But what we’re dealing with here is a stimulant.